2312323123/ERP/README.md

 To make it work, you can copy the approach from other nest microservices in nginx.conf. \
 In nginx.conf, each backend microservice has some /api/something/, that is redirected to it, and it has to implement /api/something/ as well.

+- also update what nginx depends_on in docker-compose.yml (add the service you're creating unless it's some special one that is supposed not to be there)

 ---

 #### adding database module